 • These puzzles are designed to be played at individuals level for a feeling of pride and success.

 • Designed for elderly patients with special needs, shaky hands and limited mobility; to keep puzzle and puzzle pieces visible and within reach.

 • For many seniors in dementia care and stroke treatment, it has been a long time since they have put a puzzle together.

 • Be patient, help them if needed and most will recall what they are supposed to do and enjoy the moment.

-• It is important to choose the size of puzzle you feel your mother or father can complete or complete with your assistance during activity time.
+• It is important to choose the size of puzzle you feel your mother or father can complete or complete with your assistance during activity time or your visit.

 • It is better to have a puzzle with fewer pieces, one your mother/father can complete… than a puzzle more difficult with many pieces and your loved one becomes frustrated.

 • Yes, you should help them occasionally, but if you are doing the entire puzzle, you are getting the brain exercise and cognitive stimulation, not your loved one.

 If this is the case, you need a puzzle with fewer pieces, even then you may need to assist, but with repetition putting the puzzle together becomes smoother.